 The course has the following main focus areas:

-- The transition from colonial to postcolonial contexts, and the effects of this on church and theology.
+- The transition from positivism to postmodernism within Philosophy of Science, and the effect of this on the humanities and social sciences.

 Time and place

 Autumn semester 2023: The course is offered at VID Stavanger, dates TBA.

 The course is offered as an intensive course week with with 3 days of lectures and seminars.
 Students are required to submit both pre-coursework and post-coursework.